jmetzger/202002-mariadb-galera/questions.md

 Defines how Online Schema Updates are done.
 a) TOI: Default: TOI - Total Order Isolation
 (Update are done simultaneously on all nodes, blocks all traffics for write AND READ in the meantime - to all nodes).
 So while doing does, cluster is „none functional“
-Online Schema Updates on MySQL are expensive:
+Online Schema Updates on MariaDB are expensive:
 - Temporary Table is created with new structure .
 - Original table is completely locked
 - Temporary Table is populated,